isaiah1701/k8-eks/README.md

 # EKS Cluster Infrastructure Deployment with GitOps, CI/CD, Security, and Monitoring

 ## Overview
-This project provisions a production-ready Kubernetes cluster on AWS using EKS (Elastic Kubernetes Service).
-The cluster is used to securely host a containerized website, managed entirely through infrastructure-as-code and GitOps workflows.
+This project provisions a production-grade Kubernetes cluster on AWS using EKS (Elastic Kubernetes Service) to deploy and manage a Flask-based web application.
+The app was hosted at `app.argocd.isaiahmichael.com` and included multiple endpoints such as `/deployment`, `/api`, and `/health`.

-The setup reflects real-world DevOps practices: automated deployments, continuous monitoring, secure configurations, and full traceability — built for reliability and maintainability in a production context.
+The entire stack was built using infrastructure-as-code (Terraform), GitOps (ArgoCD), and CI/CD automation (GitHub Actions).
+It includes HTTPS, DNS automation, RBAC-based access control, and a full monitoring stack with Prometheus and Grafana.

+The goal was to create a secure, scalable, and fully automated infrastructure setup that reflects real-world DevOps workflows used in production teams.

+> **Note:** The live environment has now been decommissioned.
+Screenshots and configuration files in this repository serve as documentation of the system in action.

 ---